pranavan15/Ballerina-samples/Built-in-resilience/README.md

 # About this sample
 This sample provides a service which can be consumed by users to get the stock exchange rates.
-It basically calls Foreign exchange rates and currency conversion API in the backend to get these information.
+It basically calls the Foreign exchange rates and currency conversion API in the backend to get these information.
 `ExchangeRatesWithRetry.bal` uses retry resilience option available in Ballerina while `ExchangeRatesWithTimeOut.bal`uses timeout option.
 This sample has the following functionalities.